Managing side-effects after treatment

 I’m worried that my side-effects mean the cancer has come back

 It’s normal to worry that side-effects may be a sign that your cancer has come back.
 This can be very distressing.

 Speak to your doctor if you are worried or finding it hard to cope emotionally, but remember that side-effects like fatigue and pain after cancer treatment are very common and usually improve with time.

 Some kinds of fatigue can last months or even years after treatment.
 Fatigue that lasts for more than six months after treatment is known as persistent cancer-related fatigue.

 A lot of cancer survivors don’t tell their doctors or nurses they have fatigue because they think that nothing can be done for it, but there are lots of things that can help, depending on what’s causing the problem.

 Speak to your nurse specialist, GP or consultant if fatigue is troubling you.
-He or she can help to find out what is causing it.
+They can help to find out what is causing it.
 For example, any medication you may be taking, pain, lack of sleep or poor nutrition.